Ilka Reinhardt

 Ilka Reinhardt (born 1966 in the GDR) is a German biologist and wolf expert.
 She is together with Gesa Kluth Founder and director of LUPUS - Institute for Wolf Monitoring and Research in Germany and the Freundeskreis freilebender Wölfe.
 She was appointed by the Saxon State Ministry for the Environment and Agriculture as the wolf commissioner.
-Ilka Reinhardt works with the International Animal Welfare Fund.
-(International Fund for Animal Welfare, IFAW) and Naturschutzbund Deutschland.
+Ilka Reinhardt works with the International Fund for Animal Welfare (IFAW) and Naturschutzbund Deutschland.
 In Poland, the biologist Sabina Nowak has a similar position.
 Ilka Reinhardt and Sabina Nowak are members of the Large Carnivore Initiative for Europe and cooperate with the CEWolf Consortium.

 Career

 Growing up in Potsdam and Berlin, she first completed an apprenticeship as skilled worker for animal production.
 After the German reunification she studied biology and found her main interest in wildlife biology.
 She was involved in a bear project in Slovenia and worked on badgers in Switzerland.
 The topic of her diploma thesis is lynx occurrences in Slovenia.
 After her diploma she met Gesa Kluth in Berlin, with whom she founded the Wildbiologisches Büro LUPUS in Spreewitz in 2003.